Luxury Travel to Bhutan: The Ultimate Guide to an Exclusive Himalayan Escape

 Spring is one of the most beautiful times to travel in Bhutan.

-As winter fades, valleys become green, forests burst into color, and mountain slopes are covered with blooming rhododendrons.
+As winter fades, valleys become green, forests burst into color, and mountain slopes are covered in blooming rhododendrons.
 Temperatures are pleasant during the day, making sightseeing and hiking comfortable.

 One of the things visitors often tell us after a spring trip is how alive Bhutan feels during this season.
 Farmers begin working their fields, monasteries become busier, and the countryside is filled with vibrant colors.